Chocolat Kohler: Products

+One of the company’s main specialties was hazelnut chocolate, known as chocolat à la noisette.
+Charles-Amédée Kohler is generally credited with introducing it in Switzerland, although it may have been created by other chocolate manufacturers, such as Suchard.
+Swiss hazelnut chocolate consisted of finely ground hazelnuts incorporated into the chocolate paste, similarly to Italian gianduja.

-One of the main specialties of the company was hazelnut chocolate.
-Charles-Amédée Kohler notably created hazelnut chocolate in 1830.
-His son Charles-Amédée II also invented the Branche, a praline-filled chocolate and hazelnut bar; the product is described in his recipe book from 1896.
+Charles-Amédée II, the founder’s son, also created the Branche, a praline-filled chocolate and hazelnut bar; the product is described in his recipe book from 1896.
 The Branche has been produced by Cailler since 1904, and ultimately has become one of the most popular candy bars on the Swiss market.

 A recurrent advertisement poster showed a wolf attracted by Little Red Riding Hood's basket, the latter being full of Kohler chocolates.
 Chocolat Kohler was also advertised by French artist Charles Trenet.